 There is a risk that by 1 January 2020 not enough IMO 2020 compliant fuels will be available in the geographical area where the fuel is needed.
 This will further increase prices, at least temporarily.

 Is there a risk of engine failure due to the use of faulty fuels?

 Yes.
 If fuels are blended inappropriately, sediment will form which can lead to a breakdown of the main engine.
-Therefore, when IMO 2020 comes into force, transport services may be disrupted due to poor fuel quality or insufficient availability of compliant bunker fuels.
+However, as per February 2020, only a few incidents have been reported.

-Will there be extra surcharges for large shippers from the carriers/forwarders?
-As a low-volume shipper, would this have an impact on me?
+Is there an extra surcharge for large shippers from the carriers/forwarders?
+As a low-volume shipper, does this have an impact on me?

-Will the available capacity (vessels) for the transporting of my goods be reduced?
+Is the available capacity (vessels) for the transporting of my goods reduced?

-Only if the tonnage will have to be reduced for technical changes, such as the installation of a Scrubber, there will be a minor impact on available transport capacity.
+Only if the tonnage has to be reduced due to technical changes, such as the installation of a Scrubber, there can be a minor impact on available transport capacity.

 Will there be a ‘grace period’ from January 1 for the current 3.5% sulphur being used by ships?

 No. All seagoing vessels have to comply with the new rule from January 1st 2020.